Crash Bandicoot: Warped: Development

-American Exitus artist Charles Zembillas, who was a character designer and art director for the previous two games, reprised his role for Warped.
+American Exitus artist Charles Zembillas, who was a character designer for the previous two games, reprised his role for Warped.
+Bob Rafei led concept development, art direction, level assembly and vertex lighting.
 Uka Uka was created as a presence that would cause Doctor Neo Cortex to cower in fear.
 The emotion sketches depicting Cortex begging for forgiveness inspired the shot design and animation for the game's cinematic introductory sequence.
 Because the game's plot involved time travel, the time-traveling Doctor Nefarious Tropy was conceptualized.
 Zembillas drew the first sketches of Tropy (and the doodle he created as Naughty Dog was describing the character to him) on January 22, 1998.
 Tropy's wearable time-traveling device was conceptualized early on in the character's design evolution and initially appeared as a belt-like contraption that featured a digital read out displaying the year Tropy intended to travel to.
 Tropy's piston-driven, smog-generating time machine was made to reflect his unhealthy obsession with time.
 The Dingodile character was conceptualized by Naughty Dog employee Joe Labbe II, who requested a character that was a cross between a dingo and a crocodile.
 Zembillas drew the first sketches of Dingodile on February 4, 1998.
 At certain points, the character alternatively wore an Australian style hat, had a "mop of scruffy hair" and walked on all fours.
 Naughty Dog initially wanted Dingodile to be a fire-breathing character before Zembillas suggested giving him a flamethrower to make him "much more interesting".
 The final sketches of Dingodile were drawn on February 12, 1998.

 When conceiving Coco Bandicoot's companion in the Chinese levels, it was decided that a "cute and huggable critter" that fit the Chinese theme was needed.
 A panda was originally considered but was rejected due to its similarity to the polar bear seen in Cortex Strikes Back.
 A tiger cub, Pura, was chosen as an alternative.
 When creating the Triceratops chase sequences in the prehistoric levels, a minion of Doctor Cortex was initially animated riding the beast.
 Whenever the triceratops got stuck, it would thrash the minion around.
 The rider was ultimately removed for technical reasons.
-The Tyrannosaurus hatchling that Crash mounts in the prehistoric levels was drawn with chicken-like proportions by Naughty Dog's Bob Rafei.
-The shark seen in the game's underwater levels was one of Jason Rubin's first PowerAnimator models.
+The Tyrannosaurus hatchling that Crash mounts in the prehistoric levels was drawn with chicken-like proportions by Rafei.
+The shark seen in the game's underwater levels was one of Jason Rubin's first Alias PowerAnimator models.
 The model was originally built for the first Crash Bandicoot game, but was not used until Warped.